Promitheas-Badminton-Club/promitheas-badminton-club.github.io/en/index.md

 - **Monthly Membership:** €15
 - **Yearly Membership:** €75

+## Trial

 We welcome beginners and experienced players.
 Interested?

-- Contact us for more information about recreational play.
+1. Come to the club with water and clothing that allows for free movement.
+You can borrow a racket.
+2. Contact us if you have any questions.
-- Register after the two times tryout period.
+3. Register after the two times trial period.

 ## Contact

-Want to try badminton?
-Call or send us a message.

 - **Email**: [promitheasb@gmail.com](mailto:promitheasb@gmail.com)
 - **Phone**: [+357 96 401 987](tel:+35796401987)